-\triangle Passenger with Reduced Mobility (PRM) Passengers whose mobility is reduced due to physical disability (locomotor or sensory), intellectual impairment, age, illness or any other cause of disability and who need some degree of special accommodation or assistance over and above that provided to other passengers.
-The need for special assistance is typically requested by the passenger, the passenger's family, a medical authority or by relevant airline personnel or industry-associated persons (e.g. travel agents).
-The level of assistance required by the airport and/or the operator can vary depending on the different needs that people have when travelling by air.
+☐ Passengers with Disabilities (PWD) Disability is a term used to refer to individual functioning, including physical impairment, but also used for sensory impairment, cognitive impairment, intellectual impairment, mental illness, neurodevelopmental conditions and various types of chronic disease.
+Non-visible disabilities are defined as disabilities that are not immediately apparent.
+Passengers with disabilities include, but is not limited to, passengers with the following types of disabilities and temporary or permanent conditions: - people with reduced mobility (PRM); - people who are blind or have low vision; - people who are deaf or hard of hearing; - people with speech disabilities; - people with intellectual disabilities; - people with cognitive disabilities, including people with mental health conditions; - people with an illness and are authorized to travel by medical authorities, but whose mobility is impaired due to pathology in progress; and - people unable to stand or walk due to injury. $\triangle$ Passengers with Reduced Mobility (PRM) The definition of passengers with reduced mobility is understood to be any person whose mobility is reduced due to physical disability (locomotory or sensory) intellectual impairment, age, illness or any other cause of disability and who needs some degree of special accommodation or assistance over and above that provided to other passengers.
+This requirement will become apparent from special requests made by the passengers and/or their family or by a medical authority or reported by airline personnel or industry-associated persons (travel agents, etc.).
+The level of assistance required by the airport and/or the Carrying Members can vary depending on the different needs that people have when travelling by air.
 Performance-based Communication (PBC) Communication based on performance specifications applied to the provision of air traffic services.
 See Performance-based Communication and Surveillance (PBCS).
 Performance-based Communication and Surveillance (PBCS) A framework to apply required communication performance (RCP) and required surveillance performance (RCP) specifications to ensure acceptable levels of communication and surveillance capabilities and performance in an operational system that includes air traffic services (ATS) and an operator's use of such services.
 See Performance-based Communication (PBC), Performance-based Surveillance (PBS).
 Performance-based Compliance A safety risk-based approach to regulatory compliance that involves the setting or application of target levels of system or process safety performance, which in turn facilitates the implementation of variable regulations or operational variations from existing prescriptive regulations.
 Note: Performance-based compliance is supported by proactive operator processes that constantly monitor the real-time performance, hazards and safety risks of a system.
 See Operational Variations.